-Remember Memorial Day 2022 – Aside from a nationwide surge in parades, burger and beer sales, and visits to veterans cemeteries, certain traditions take place on Memorial Day every year.
+Remember Labor Day 2022 – Aside from a nationwide surge in parades, burger and beer sales, and visits to veterans cemeteries, certain traditions take place on Labor Day every year.

 Even if you aren’t planting flags at a cemetery or know anyone who has died in the line of duty for their country, there are things you can learn, observe, and even teach others.

-Every Memorial Day at 3 p.m. local time, whether you’re at home, at a parade, or in the middle of a speech, please pause for a moment to remember.
+Every Labor Day at 3 p.m. local time, whether you’re at home, at a parade, or in the middle of a speech, please pause for a moment to remember.

 Americans everywhere should pause for one minute to remember all of the men and women who died in the service of our country.

-The idea is to keep Memorial Day from becoming just another holiday that Americans use to get an extra day of sunbathing and swilling beer.
+The idea is to keep Labor Day from becoming just another holiday that Americans use to get an extra day of sunbathing and swilling beer.

 Since 2000, Public Law 106-579 has required us to close our burger holes for 60 seconds in order to “pay tribute to individuals who have made the ultimate sacrifice in service to the United States and their families.”